 Rule #1: Know Your Industry & Niche

 Subscribe to your industry’s top publications and newsletters and devote 15-20 minutes to the ‘big picture’ of what’s happening across the industry as well as in the world of your prospects.
-Ask established players within the niche which are the most popular and read all of those.
+Ask established players within the niche that are the most popular and read all of those.

 Rule #2: Know Your Customer Journey

 As I mentioned, the sales funnels are generally going to be the same.
-The enterprise sales cycle and funnel remain the same, but perhaps a face-to-face meeting is required where on a small to medium sized deal, a web-conference may do.
+The enterprise sales cycle and funnel remain the same, but perhaps a face-to-face meeting is required where on a small to medium-sized deal, a web-conference may do.

 Seek out fellow sales peers in your industry who can provide more context.
-Even better, explicitly ask one of your prospect’s influencers or decision makers as early as possible.
+Even better, explicitly ask one of your prospect’s influencers or decision-makers as early as possible.

 In the maritime world, there’s only a handful of conferences that serve the entire industry.
 When it comes to the niche we cater to in seaport terminal operations, there’s only two major conferences that directly apply in the Terminal Operating world.